 How to Make Herbal Healing Salve: St. Johns Wort, Plantain, & Comfrey Herbs

-Salves are simple to make, and they can really do some great things for your skin, depending on the herbs you choose to use, and why you are creating the salve.
+Salves are simple to make, and they can really do some fabulous things for your skin, depending on the herbs you choose to use, and why you are creating the salve.
 St. John's Wort Healing Salve is a general healing salve, safe to use, and smells wonderful too!

 How to Make Healing St. John's Salve